-The project validation / verification process was carried out in accordance with the requirements established in the ISO 14064-3:2019 "Greenhouse Gases.
+The project validation / verification process will be carried out in accordance with the requirements established in the ISO 14064-3:2019 "Greenhouse Gases.
 Part 3: Specification with guidance for validation and verification on gases and in the BCR Standard /16/.